 Myth 6: A cheaper car is going to be more affordable to ensure than a more expensive one.

 Reality: Not necessarily.
 There are many different factors that go into determining a car insurance rate.
 One of these considerations is what it would cost to replace or fix damaged parts on the vehicle.
 Finding replacement parts for an older car can be more challenging, and consequently more expensive, to find.
 That can make your premiums more expensive.
-It’s important to do your car insurance comparison tool to find the best deal for you.
+It’s important to use a car insurance comparison tool to find the best deal for you.

 There you have it: Some of the most popular car insurance myths and the real truth behind them.
 Now that you know the truth, you can go into your search for auto insurance armed with accurate information.